ehendrix23/tesla_dashcam/README.rst

       --swap_frontrear      Swap front and rear cameras in output. (default: False) --background BACKGROUND
                             Background color for video.
 Can be a color string or RGB value.
 Also see --fontcolor. (default: black)
-      --title_screen_map    Show a map of the event location for the first 3 seconds of the movie.
-Requires the staticmap package (default: False)
+      --title_screen_map    Show a map of the event location for the first 3 seconds of the event movie, when merging events it will also create map with lines linking the events (default: False)

     Camera Exclusion:
       Exclude one or more cameras: